Review checklist book

 • Prepare Reports: Generate reports for management review and financial planning.

-• Automates reconciliation processes, reducing manual workload and human error.
+• Automates reconciliation processes using automated systems, reducing manual workload and human error.

 • Ensures accuracy in financial statements by highlighting inconsistencies.